lnynhi02/coffee-sales-dp-docs/docs/batch.md

 # ***⏳ Batch Pipeline***

+!!!
+Note
+    Using <a href="https://ngrok.com/" target="_blank">ngrok</a> to create a tunnel, allowing external connections to PostgreSQL on a local machine.

 ## 1. Setup Airbyte connection
 You can create an Airbyte account using the link in the [Prerequisites](overview.md#local-setup) section.